RinasSam/sw3-apks/README.md

 ## About:

-This is the installation files needed to install SW3 Closed Beta Version 2022.1.2854 for ARM64 Android devices.
+This is the installation files needed to install SW3 Closed Beta Version 2022.1.2854 for ARM64 (64 bit) Android devices.

-Because SW3 is a huge game, it is split into 3 main files:

-1-com.maxgames.stickwar3.apk - The base game.
-2-config.arm64_v8a.apk - Hardware configuration, required to run the game.
-3-UnityDataAssetPack.apk - All the assets needed.

-As such, all 3 files need to be installed at the same time.
-Luckily, this can be easily done.

 ## Installation: